Lillias Campbell Davidson

-Lillias Campbell Davidson (1853–1934) was an American-born British writer.
+Lillias Campbell Davidson (1853 – 1 March 1934) was an American-born British writer.
 She founded the Lady Cyclists' Association.
-In 2018, the New York Times published a belated obituary.
+In 2018, the New York Times published a belated obituary as part of its Overlooked series.

 Life

+Lillias Campbell Davidson was born in Brooklyn in 1853.

+Davidson started cycling in her later 20s, in the early 1880s, often in the early morning when streets were quiet to avoid social stigma.
+She once turned down a side street to avoid the local vicar seeing her cycling.
+She soon became more vocal, and encouraged other women to join her, writing women's columns for the Scottish Cyclist and the Cyclists’ Touring Club Gazette.
+In 1892, she founded the Lady Cyclists’ Association, and acted as its president for the next five years.
+She published her “Handbook for Lady Cyclists” in 1896 and encouraged women to wear more practical rational dress to make physical activity easier.

 According to Elizabeth Robins Pennell, another American cyclist in London at the same time, Davidson was employed by Bicycling News and the Cyclists' Touring Club Gazette.

 She lived for a time with Alice Werner, a teacher of Bantu, and Ménie Muriel Dowie, a British writer of the New Woman school.
 According to the New York Times: